 Preparing your Quilt for Quilting

 It might seem scary handing over your precious patchwork, I totally get it!
 That's why I've made it as easy as 1, 2, 3.

 1. Fill out the Quilting Request Form.
 I can follow up via email, text or phone to discuss design choices.

 2. Follow the quilt preparations below.

-Pop that quilt in the mail, or meet me locally, and you leave the rest up to me!
+3. Drop that quilt off, curbside, then the rest up to me!
 Easy, right?!

 Press your quilt top well and make sure your seams are flat.

 Trim all excess thread.
 Excess thread can cause snags while quilting.
 Be especially careful of darker threads showing through light fabrics.

 Keep baking and top separate.
 Do not baste or pin.